MikeiLL/mz-mindbody-api/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 2.4.1 =
+Horizontal schedule shows next seven days from current day.
+Also ability (beta) to show details about "class owner" for subbed classes.

 = 2.3.8 =
 Now you can display Events (Enrollments) as a list with Modal Popup showing details.